AzeemGhumman/ghumman-autism-wheel/README.md

-# Ghumman's Autism Wheel
+# Autism Wheel

-This project helps you generate Ghumman's Autism Wheel.
+This project helps you generate Autism Wheel.
 The interactive visualization is a Plotly Dash App.

 ## Installation Guide